mikeshultz/rawl/README.md

 ### Results

-Results returned from any query are always a list of `RawlResult` objects.
+Unless otherwise altered by the implemented methods, results returned from any query are always a list of `RawlResult` objects.
 You can treat these as if they were `dict`s, `object`s, or `list`s.
 For instance:

     results = StateModel().all()
     for row in results: